TRMNL API

 -X POST

-Now you may iterate through your previous + new key/value pairs inside your markup, for example:
+Now you may iterate through the combined data inside your markup, for example:

 Create a screen (polling strategy)